adubois/qubes-app-linux-yubikey/README.md

 If you are not able to authenticate successfully following a Single Yubikey Insert/KeyPress/Remove you must not leave your laptop unattended as a valid OTP may have been held in the USB VM.
-You must go to a secure location to authenticate with your Unix password.
+You must go to a secure location to authenticate with your Unix backup password.
 Then check the value of last_login's first character.
 If 0 check the password you set in the xscreensaver PAM configuration.
 If the password is the one you typed you need to delete and recreate the USB VM